realskyrin/android-i18n-mcp/README.md

-# Android Translation MCP Server
+# Android i18n MCP Server

 An MCP (Model Context Protocol) server that automatically translates Android app string resources to multiple languages by detecting changes in the default `strings.xml` files using Git diff.